What to Do if Your Etsy Account is Suspended

 We have seen new shop owners have their shops reinstated within 2 weeks but this is not a rule just an observation.

 Suspending your Etsy shop is different than Etsy suspending your shop.
-Suspending your shop is a decision that you make, whereas having your shop suspended is a decision that Etsy makes.
+Stopping your shop is a decision that you make, whereas having your shop suspended is a decision that Etsy makes.

 Etsy will not penalize you if you want to suspend your Etsy shop.
-In fact, it has a whole process that will allow you to take time away from your Etsy shop.
+It has a whole process allowing you to take time away from your Etsy shop, called vacation mode.

-Etsy has their program Vacation Mode, which will allow you to put your Etsy shop on hold while you go on vacation or simply take time away for another reason.
+Vacation Mode allows you to put your Etsy shop on hold while you go on vacation or simply take time away for another reason.

 Etsy doesn’t ask questions; it simply asks you to fill any pending orders before leaving.